 Trinity Episcopal Church, 322 2nd St, Excelsior, MN

 LITERATURE LOVERS' NIGHT OUT

 with Cynthia Swanson, David Housewright, & Gregory Blake Smith

 Grand Banquet Hall - 301 2nd St S, Stillwater, MN

-In her previous lives, Mira has also been known as a graphic designer, a pop-country drummer, a salsa dancing fanatic, and a biology grad school dropout.
+In her previous lives, Mira has also been known as a graphic designer, a pop-country drummer, a salsa dancing fanatic, and a biology graduate student.
 Mira is an alum of Stanford University, and currently lives in Cambridge, MA.

 Mira is available for speaking engagements at literary events and conferences, and with book clubs, mental health groups, and advocacy campaigns.

 21 W. 26th Street, New York, NY 10010